 Visit our Uber Accidents Help Page to learn more about how the personal injury process works.

-While a rideshare driver essentially performs the same service as a regular for-hire driver (such as a taxi or limo driver) there are huge differences in how these services are viewed by the legal system and insurance companies across the country.
+While a rideshare driver for Uber or Lyft essentially performs the same service as a regular for-hire driver (such as a taxi or limo driver) there are huge differences in how these services are viewed by the legal system and insurance companies across the country.

 Taxi drivers are almost always employees of a company.
 That company is legally required to provide adequate insurance to help compensate victims if they're injured in a crash.
 Even drivers who are technically independent are under the oversight of one or more state and municipal regulatory agencies.